glori4n/php-raw-mailer/README.md

-# php-login-system-crud
+# php-simple-mailer

-This snippet was made by Glori4n(https://glori4n.com) as an exercise.
+This snippet was made by Glori4n(https://glori4n.com).

-A raw simple mailer that is able to send emails.
+This snippet is able to send e-mails, it applies the concepts of PHP's mail() function.
+You will have to use an mailer service of your desire to be able to make this snippet work.